 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issuance of new ordinary shares are recognised against the share capital account.

-2.22 Dividends to Company's shareholders
+2.22 Dividends to equity holders of the Company's shareholders

-Dividends to the Company's shareholders are recognised when the dividends are approved for payment.
+Dividends to equity holders of the Company's shareholders are recognised when the dividends are approved for payment.